uvafung/CMEE-CourseWork/README.md

 Linux Ubuntu can be downloaded [here](https://ubuntu.com/)
 *****************
 #### Project structure and usage:
-This project contains 5 folders, one for each week's submission.
-Description and instructions can be found in each week's README.md file.
+This project contains 10 folders, among which the weekly folders (week1, week2, week3, week7) contain files for the CMEE computing weeks assessments.
+Detailed description and instructions can be found in each folder's README.md file.

-In each folder, there are four subfolders: code, data, results, sandbox.
-Code stores all the codes written for each week's practicals.
-Data stores all the data needed to run the scripts stored in code.
-Results store the output of coding scripts.
-Sandbox is used for experimental purposes and is left empty.

-###### Coding scripts and data stored in the weekly folders:
+###### Coding scripts and data stored in the folders:
 Week 1: For week 1 practicals -- including UNIX, shell scripts, LaTeX

 Week 2: For week 2 practicals -- Python I scripts

 Week 3: For week 3 practicals -- R and data visualization

 Week 7: For week 7 practicals -- Python II

-MiniProject: For MiniProject submission
+MiniProject: MiniProject submission

+HPC_uf21: Week 10 HPC practicals

+Project: MRes project proposal and coding CourseWork

+GIS: GIS week practicals

+Genomics: Genomics week practicals

+Feedback: Feedback on CMEE weekly submissions

 ************************************
 #### Author name and contact: